cartesi/docs/cartesi-rollups/tutorials/javascript-wallet.md

     title: "Simple Cartesi dApp: This example showcases how to build a simple Cartesi dApp using Cartesi Wallet and Cartesi Router modules."
 ---

-Let’s build a simple dApp that uses the `cartesi-wallet` and `cartesi-router` packages to handle different deposits and withdrawals.
+Let’s build a simple dApp that uses the `cartesi-wallet` package to handle different deposits and withdrawals.

-- **Cartesi Wallet** is a JavaScript/TypeScript-based wallet implementation for Cartesi dApps.
+[Cartesi Wallet](https://github.com/jjhbk/cartesi-wallet) is a JavaScript/TypeScript-based wallet implementation for Cartesi dApps.

-- **Cartesi Router** is a JavaScript/TypeScript-based router implementation.

 ## Installation